c9/architect/README.markdown

 # Architect

-Architect is a simple plugin system that makes is simple to build a system out of reusable plugins.
+Architect is a simple plugin system that makes it easy to build an application out of reusable plugins.
 Each plugin instance can communicate with other plugins via the service system.
 A plugin may provide one or more services.
 A plugin may also consume one or more services.
 A service is basically a collection of functions.

 ## Plugin Interface